dorser/datapower-scripting-exercises/README.md

 </echo>
 ```

-Save you XSLT as .xsl file and choose it for the Transform action in your XSLT rule.
+Save your XSLT as .xsl file and choose it for the Transform action in your XSLT rule.

 Test it and see if you get the expected output.

+## 3. Pushing our XSLT "echo service" forward:

 Now, let's try and generate a JSON output from that rule.